oleg-koval/brevis/README.md

 npm run test:coverage
 ```

-Alternatively `serverless offline` can be used to run functions locally:
+Alternatively `serverless offline` can be used to run functions locally
+(connection to local MongoDB or hosted should be provided):

 ```shell
 sls offline start
 ```

+It is possible to invoke functions locally (connection to local MongoDB or
+hosted should be provided) with `sls invoke local --function <functionName>`

 #### Run tests